Indian Navy Swimmer Delivery Vehicle: History

 The requirement of more than 5 midget submarines for the Indian Navy was first revealed in 2009 after the 2008 Mumbai attacks.

 In October 2014, the clearance for construction of 2 midget submarines under this programme was approved by Defence Acquisition Council (DAC) along with the P-75I submarine programme.
 The project is worth ₹2000 crore.
 The submarines is to have a displacement of about 150 tonnes and carry 8-24 MARCOS operators.
 The submarines will be designed such that the commandos can eject out of the vessel on reaching near the target and after completion of their mission they shall swim back to the vessel.

 By 2016, Hindustan Shipyard Limited (HSL) was nominated as constructor for the midget submarines worth ₹3000 crore.
 The Request for Proposal (RfP) was to be notified in a few months.
 Upon signing the contract, the delivery was to begin within 3 years.
 However, there were complaints from other shipyards for the fact that HSL won the tender without competition.
 HSL was expected to seek foreign expertise for midget submarine construction when officially the tender is awarded to HSL.

 Development

 As of 2024, a final deal for the midget submarine has not been signed.
 Some similar projects are in the design or prototype production stage by other Indian Original Equipment Manufacturers (OEM).

+Larsen & Toubro (SOV-400)

+Larsen & Toubro has designed SOV-400 midget submarine which was revealed for the first time at Defence Exposition 2022.
+The SOV-400 submarine has a design displacement of 550 tons.
+The vessel will have a capacity of 10 Special Forces (MARCOS) operators.
+Further, 2 smaller Swimmer Delivery Vehicles of 4-person capacity are attached to the sides of the hull.
+The larger submarine will be armed with 2 533 mm torpedo tubes along with sonar devices for navigation.
+The development had begun in 2017, though fine tuning the design and further upgradation are still underway.